Should you upgrade to iPhone 13? We compare to iPhone 12 through iPhone 7 to find out

 iPhone 13 vs. iPhone 11, 11 Pro

-The iPhone 11 is only two years old, which means it's likely still running smoothly enough for most people and still has a lot of life left in it.
+The iPhone 11 is only two years old, which means it's likely still running smoothly enough for most people and still has plenty of life left in it.
 There are two major additions you'll be missing out on: 5G support and better cameras.

 The iPhone 11 and 11 Pro phones also lack 5G support compared to the iPhone 12 and 13, but that's not a major reason to upgrade right now.
 Widely-deployed 5G networks are only marginally better than 4G LTE networks, and there aren't really any apps or services available that would take advantage of faster speeds anyhow.